-- OSGi Listener An interface which implements a listener for specific OSGi events (e.g. ConfigurationListener). - Event The object that contains all the required information required to describe the event (e.g. PID changed).

-- Event Topic The distributed topic used to broadcast events.
-It is common for all event types. - Shared Map The distributed collection that serves as shared resource.
-We use one per event type. - Event Handler The processor which processes remote events received through the topic. - Event Dispatcher The unit which decides which event should be processed by which event handlers. - Command A special type of event that is linked to a list of events that represent the outcome of the command. - Result A special type of event that represents the outcome of a command.
+- OSGi Listener is an interface which implements a listener for specific OSGi events (e.g. ConfigurationListener). - Event is the object that contains all the required information required to describe the event (e.g. PID changed). - Event Topic is the distributed topic used to broadcast events.
+It is common for all event types. - Shared Map is the distributed collection that serves as shared resource.
+We use one per event type. - Event Handler is the processor which processes remote events received through the topic. - Event Dispatcher is the unit which decides which event should be processed by which event handlers. - Command is a special type of event that is linked to a list of events that represent the outcome of the command. - Result is a special type of event that represents the outcome of a command.
 Commands and results are correlated.